-The Stewardship Commitment Form should be preprinted with the Steward's name, address, and a place for the amount to be offered.
-The name and address should be merged onto the form or labels may be prepared and placed in the designated area.
-A sample Commitment Form is provided in this booklet.
-Visit www.Stewardship.goarch.org for an editable version.
+The Stewardship Commitment Card should be preprinted with the Steward's name, address, and a place for the amount to be offered.
+The name and address should be merged onto the card or labels may be prepared and placed in the designated area.
+Visit www.Stewardship.goarch.org for a template.
 Prepare additional blank Commitment Forms to be made available in the church office and in the welcome packets for new members.